paperpatch/sorting_visualizer/README.md

 A [Sorting Visualizer](https://paperpatch.github.io/sorting_visualizer/) project that displays various sorting algorithms.
 Users are able to generate their own input of arrays to test out algorithms.

+The purpose of this repository is to learn how popular sorting algorithms work by visualization.

 ![Screenshot](./src/assets/images/screenshot.png)

 ## Table of Contents